Germany and the Love of Cigarettes

 “PMI (Philip Morris International, owners of Marlboro) claims that 'Be Marlboro' only targets legal-age smokers, campaign advertisements from around the world clearly focus on youth-oriented images and themes that appeal to teenagers and feature young, attractive models partying, falling in love, adventure travelling and generally being 'cool.”

-By the time Germany had actually banned the campaign it had been running for almost two years, but in some ways it was better late than never.
+By the time Germany had actually banned the campaign it had been running for almost two years.

-The obvious success of the “Maybe” campaign has in turn sparked imitators in the world of cigarette advertising.
+The obvious success of the “Maybe” campaign has in turn sparked imitators.
 Walking through the streets of Germany today, people are bombarded by images of bearded hipsters, punks or wistful looking twenty-somethings, accompanied by inane tag lines that appear to have come from a marketing intern looking up ‘inspirational quotes’ on Pinterest.
 One suggests “People are boring.
 Until you meet them” which is exactly the dubious, pseudo-philosophical bullshit you expect to hear from a first year undergrad student who has only recently realised the mind bending powers of cannabis.
 I know, I used to be him.
 No one needs that kind of reminiscence on a 7am commute to work.